nhsconnect/prm-repo-gp2gp-messenger/README.md

 # Deductions GP2GP adaptor

 This is an implementation of a component to handle the sending of the GP2GP message set used to transfer a patient's Electronic Health Record between GP Practices.

-The goal is to confirm the GP2GP message format can be used to transfer orphaned and stranded records into a secure NHS repository.
+The goal is to confirm the GP2GP message format can be used to transfer orphaned and stranded records out of a secure NHS repository.

 This component will communicate with the Message Handler Service (MHS) [GitHub nhsconnect/integration-adaptors](https://github.com/nhsconnect/integration-adaptors) and other components being developed by the Orphaned and Stranded Record programme.